alamo-classes/2021FALL-GAME2338-TEAM-B/Part_Two/Test_Plan_Outline.md

 A car physics game with online multiplayer that lets players face off against each other in an 8 vs 8 soccer like experience.
 The Unreal Engine is the engine that is used for Rocket league and will be tested on PC, PlayStation 4, Xbox One, and Nintendo Switch.

-Team B will be looking for these Qualitys:
+We will be looking for these Qualitys:

 * Correctness – satisfies requirements